telerik/blazor-docs/knowledge-base/common-telerik-themes-libman.md

 This KB article answers the following questions:

 * How to use LibMan to add Telerik themes to your Telerik Blazor app.
-* How to update local themes in `wwwroot` automatically when there is a new version.
+* How to update local themes in `wwwroot` automatically when a new version is available.

 [LibMan](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/) is a client-side dependency manager, which is built-in ASP.NET Core.
 You can use it to automatically download a Telerik theme to the `wwwroot` folder of your app, instead of using [static NuGet assets]({%slug themes-built-in%}#loading-themes-from-the-nuget-package) or [Telerik themes CDN]({%slug themes-swatches%}#swatch-urls).